 We haven’t had many quiet moments in 2017.
 We’ve been busy processing political scandals, natural disasters and mass shootings.
 Each negative headline seems to have dimmed our light more and more, and I, for one, feel beaten down.
 Last week’s light-dimmer was the heartbreaking Weinstein scandal, from which we learned that many of our Hollywood Idols have dealt with ritually condoned humiliation and degradation.

-On Sunday morning, Actress Alyssa Milano sparked the #metoo campaign, encouraging people to come together in reclamation of our sexual harassment and assault experiences.
+Founder Tarana Burke started the MeToo hashtag campaign which exposed the scale of sexual harassment against women, and encouraged people to come together in reclamation of our sexual harassment and assault experiences.
 With many of our Facebook and Twitter feeds lighting up with post after post of #metoo, it really hit home how common this silent hindrance affects us.
 Facebook post or not, every woman has a story.